 VHI follows a specific and well-established protocol when conducting its field programs in Latin America.
 Ministeries of Health, local, regional and national governmental agencies, and the administrations and staff at the host hospitals coordinate, facilitate and authorize VHI’s work.

 Host-country ophthalmologists pre-screen patients, perform post-operative care, and in many instances, work side-by-side with our doctors in the operating room.

-Six months prior to each field program, 20 to 25 individuals, including ophthalmologists, optometrists, anesthesiologists, nurses, and clinic personnel are recruited to participate in VHI’s two or three annual, one-week field programs to Latin America.
+Six months prior to each field program, 20 to 25 individuals, including ophthalmologists, optometrists, anesthesiologists, nurses, and clinic personnel are recruited to participate in VHI’s four or five annual, one-week field programs to Latin America.

 VHI contributes clinical and surgical expertise, technology, technical assistance and, when possible, surplus medical supplies to the host country’s medical teams, thus helping to build and broaden the capacity of local ophthalmologists to expand the quality and extent of accessible and affordable vision health care in Latin America.